KaziRifatMorshed/beginner-friendly-VS-Code-profile/README.md

 - To compile C, C++, you need to install a compiler for C/C++: [MinGW]() or [MSYS2](https://www.msys2.org).
 We prefer MSYS2 for Windows users.

-- Follow this [YouTube video](https://youtu.be/hmlv-zgRFDs) for installing MSYS2 and adding the path of the compiler to the Environment Variable of Windows.
+- Follow this [YouTube video](https://youtu.be/hmlv-zgRFDs) for installing MSYS2 and adding the compiler's path to the Environment Variable of Windows.

 - For Linux Users, you should have `gcc` installed by default, but, you need to have "build-essential" installed (For Debian based UBUNTU, LINUX MINT users), please type `sudo apt-get install build-essential` in your terminal to install necessary packages for compiling (for Debian, Debian-like, ubuntu, linux mint users).